GoogleCloudPlatform/podcast/site/content/post/episode-118-opencensus-with-morgan-mclean-and-jbd.md

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.
 You can find him via the Google at GDC 2108 [site](https://events.withgoogle.com/google-gdc-2018/).

 {{< transcript "MARK: Hi.
-And welcome to episode number 117 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warwick.
+And welcome to episode number 117 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my colleague, Melanie Warcick.
 Melanie, how are you doing today?" >}}

 MELANIE: Hi, Mark.
 I'm here.